unik-name/docs.unikname.network/docs/uns-use-the-network/cheatsheet.md

 # Property keys of UNIK

 Property keys format must match with the following rules:
-- be alphanumeric: `a-z,A-Z,0-9`
+- it must be alphanumeric: `a-z`, `A-Z`, `0-9`
+- it may contains: `+ - . / _` (but no space characters at all)
+- it must be shorter or equals to 255 characters

+# Property values of UNIK

+Property values format must match with the following rules:
+- it may any UTF-8 characters
-- be shorter or equals to 255 characters
+- it must be shorter or equals to 255 characters

 # DID - Decentralized IDentifier